Legal guidance · Texas

 THCA flower in Texas

-THCA flower became the direct target of new Texas DSHS regulations effective March 31, 2026.
-The rules apply a total THC calculation — delta-9 THC + (THCA × 0.877) — that most THCA flower at natural potency levels cannot satisfy.
-Smokable hemp products including THCA flower and pre-rolls were specifically targeted.
+Texas DSHS regulations effective March 31, 2026 apply a total THC calculation — delta-9 THC + (THCA × 0.877) — that most THCA flower cannot satisfy at natural potency levels.
+Smokable hemp products including THCA flower and pre-rolls are directly targeted by these rules.

 Hemp-derived THC rules in Texas